-The College provides post-employment benefits other than pensions (OPEB) to eligible retirees of the College and their spouses.
+The College provides OPEB to eligible retirees of the College and their spouses.
 Health benefits include medical, prescription drug and dental coverage.
 Retirees and spouses are eligible to continue coverage for life as long as the retiree premium rates are paid.
 Life insurance benefit continues until age 65.
 Spouses are not covered.
 Life insurance benefit is determined as follows: Administrators = 2.5 times last annual salary, rounded up to next \$1,000; Faculty, Classified, Confidential = 2 times last annual salary, rounded up to next \$1,000; Faculty on Pre-Retirement Half-Time Workload Option = 4 times last annual salary, rounded up to next \$1,000.
 These healthcare benefits are funded by a single employer plan.